wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 If the key does not exist, then the default memory backend to be constructed is of type `memHierarchy.simpleMem`.
 The reference to the memory backend object is stored in local variable `memory`.

+The memory converter is constructed by first obtaining the converter type as a string, via memory backend's method function `getBackendConvertorType()`, and then loading the converter object by calling `loadAnonymousSubComponent()`.
+The memory backend object and the request width are passed to the converter constructor as arguments.
+The caller back handler of the converter object is set by calling `setCallbackHandlers()`, with the first argument being a functor object that essentially calls `handleMemResponse()`, meaning that whenever a request fully handled, the response message will be passed to the memory controller by calling method `handleMemResponse()` from the converter object.
+Note that here, instead of implementing a private class as the functor object, the code author just used `std::bind` and placeholders to generate a `std::function` object, and pass the object as a functor to the converter.